nest/nest-simulator/doc/htmldoc/nest_behavior/built-in_timers.rst

      **Wall-clock time vs. CPU-time**

      Timers in NEST measure the wall-clock time spent between starting and stopping the timer.
-For each wall-clock timer there is also a timer measuring only the actual CPU time used.
-This timer has the same name was the wall-clock timer with the suffix ``_cpu``.
+For each wall-clock timer, there is also a timer measuring only the actual CPU time used.
+This timer has the same name as the wall-clock timer with the suffix ``_cpu``.
 Thus,
      ::